 In 2015-2016, Interdisciplinary Artist and Filmmaker Cauleen Smith made a series of 57 graphite and watercolor drawings of book covers from books that she’s read.
 With these drawings, she has proposed a humanistic reading list of “intellectual touchstones essential to her worldview” which she calls “Human _3.0 Reading List.”

 Some books and authors from Cauleen Smith’s list were familiar.
 Some titles are books I own but have yet to read; and others were completely new and intriguing to me, such as The Intimacies of Four Continents by Lisa Lowe.
 Books like Starfish, Sea Urchin and Their Kin by Nelson Herwig, Weather: The Golden Guide, and Leslie L. Hunt’s 25 Kites That Fly broke up a lot of the theoretical volumes regarding colonialism, gender, race, and class, and reminded me that there is more to life than human beings and our political and social systems and power struggles.

-I had fun photographing my neighbors holding editions from my personal library to show alongside photos I took of some of Cauleen Smith’s drawings.
+I had fun photographing my neighbors-shout out to A’Aisha, Danielle, and Kevin-holding editions from my personal library to show alongside photos I took of some of Cauleen Smith’s drawings.